- SAP consultants often state they are unbiased.

 It is the position of Brightwork that SAP has been providing false information to the market about HANA since HANA was introduced.
 Mohamed is paid by SAP and therefore

 has a direct financial bias to distribute information that our conclusion is incorrect.
 That fact that SAP is not an independent analysis does not mean that Mohamed can play the bias card against Brightwork.
 Furthermore, bias does not merely apply to independent analysts.
 It applies to any information providing entity.
-When SAP states incorrectly that HANA is zero latency, it is their financial bias that causes them to do so.
+When SAP states incorrectly that HANA is zero latency, their financial bias causes them to do so.
 If Mohamed’s definition were correct,

 not a single entity in the SAP ecosystem would have a financial bias.
 This is, of course, impossible.
 There appears to be a distinct desire here to misrepresent the definition of financial bias entirely.